-If a pandemic, epidemic or outbreak of an infectious disease occurs in the United States or worldwide, our business may be adversely affected.
 The COVID-19 pandemic has had a material adverse impact on our business, financial condition and results of operations by decreasing and delaying procedures performed using our products, and the pandemic may continue to adversely impact our business, financial condition and results of operations in the future.
 Similar to the general trend in elective and other surgical procedures, the number of procedures performed using our products have been substantially impacted as healthcare organizations across the globe have prioritized the treatment of patients with COVID-19 or have altered their operations to respond to the pandemic.
-For example, in the United States, governmental authorities recommended, and, in certain cases, required, that elective, specialty and other procedures and appointments be suspended or canceled to avoid non-essential patient exposure to medical environments and potential infection with COVID-19 and to focus limited resources and personnel capacity toward the treatment of COVID-19 patients.
+For example, in the U.S., governmental authorities recommended, and, in certain cases, required, that elective, specialty and other procedures and appointments be suspended or canceled to avoid non-essential patient exposure to medical environments and potential infection with COVID-19 and to focus limited resources and personnel capacity toward the treatment of COVID-19 patients.
 As a result, the COVID-19 pandemic has adversely impacted the number of procedures using the Zephyr Valve as hospitals have had to focus on COVID-19 and as patients generally sought to postpone healthcare visits and treatments.
-The COVID-19 pandemic and related governmental and societal responses to mitigate its impact have caused, and may in the future cause, decreased demand for procedures using our products, a global slowdown of economic activity, volatility and disruption of financial markets, and changes in behavior of healthcare organizations.
+The COVID-19 pandemic and related governmental and societal responses to mitigate its impact have caused, and may in the future cause, decreased demand for procedures using our products, a global slowdown of economic activity, volatility and disruption of financial markets, supply chain disruptions, and changes in behavior of healthcare organizations.

-The COVID-19-driven impact on procedure volumes extended into January and February of 2021.
-Beginning in March 2021, we observed indicators of recovery in our US markets, which was sustained through the second quarter.
-Despite these signs of recovery in our US markets, we may see regional variations in procedure volumes from a resurgence of the COVID-19 pandemic and its variants in some states.
-In international markets, our business faced continued pressure in April and May as a result of the spring COVID surge that led to a new wave of lockdowns across a number of markets in Europe.
-In June, we saw a recovery of sales in European markets as COVID-19 cases decreased and hospitals began to re-open to procedures.
-We cannot be certain that any recovery will be sustained, or that a further resurgence of COVID-19 will not occur, including, for example, in the U.S. and Europe where there are increasing cases from the Delta variant.
-We believe many of the measures adopted in response to, and challenges resulting, from COVID-19 may continue for the duration of the pandemic, which is uncertain, and could significantly reduce our revenue and adversely impact our business, financial condition and results of operations for the duration of the pandemic.
+Despite signs of recovery in some regions of our U.S. markets, we may continue to see regional variations in procedure volumes from a resurgence of the COVID-19 pandemic and its variants.
+In international markets, our business faced continued pressure in the fourth quarter of 2021 as a result of the COVID surge that led to lockdowns across a number of markets in Europe.
+During the fourth quarter of 2021, sales increased in regions of the U.S. less affected by COVID-19, which were partially offset by decreased sales in US regions significantly impacted by the Delta and Omicron variants of COVID-19.
+In the first quarter of 2022, we continued to be impacted by the Omicron variant, followed by a recovery as treatment centers began to reschedule and conduct procedures later in the quarter.
+We cannot be certain that any recovery will be sustained, or that a further resurgence of COVID-19 will not occur, including, for example, in the U.S. and Europe where there have been increasing cases from COVID-19 variants.
+Many of the measures adopted in response to, and challenges resulting from, COVID-19 may continue for the duration of the pandemic, which is uncertain, and could significantly reduce our revenue and adversely impact our business, financial condition and results of operations for the duration of the pandemic.
 As a result, we cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results or that we will not experience additional adverse or materially adverse impacts associated with the COVID-19 pandemic.
-As the COVID-19 pandemic subsides, there may be a substantial backlog of patients seeking appointments with physicians and surgeries to be performed at hospitals relating to a variety of medical conditions, and as a result, patients seeking treatment with Zephyr Valves may have to navigate limited provider capacity.
-This limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations once the pandemic subsides and following the end of the pandemic.
+Further, there may be limited provider capacity due to labor shortages, or for other reasons, which could limit the ability of patients to receive treatment with Zephyr Valves.
+This limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations as the pandemic subsides and following the end of the pandemic.